SparkFund/sails-forth/README.md

 # sails-forth

-A Clojure library designed to ... well, that part is up to you.
+Sails-forth is a clojure salesforce library.

 ## Usage

-FIXME
+It does nothing yet.

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 SparkFund

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.